DanyH2002/Paises2/README.md

 # Paises

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.5.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.5. with nvm version 22.13.1.

 ## Development server